The Penrose Transform and the Kerr-Schild double copy

 The Kerr-Schild double copy is implemented in the Newman-Penrose formalism in the following way.
 On the Kerr-Schild side, the zeroth copy is defined by $\varphi^{KS} = h_{ab}X^a X^b$, where $h_{ab} = 2Vl_a l_b$ is the Kerr-Schild graviton.
 The scalar $\varphi^{KS}$ is harmonic on flat-space \cite{Easson:2023dbk}.
 The single copy is given by $A_\mu = h_{\mu \nu} X^v$.
 The information of the field strength $F=dA$ is encoded in the self-dual Maxwell scalars $\varphi_i$ given by \cite{Easson:2023dbk}

 In the self-dual limit, the spin-coefficients are $\gamma=m\rho^2/2P^3$, and $\nu = \tilde{\delta} V$.
-One can verify that $F$ satisfies the source-free Maxwell equations \cite{Easson:2023dbk}.
+One can verify that $F$ satisfies the source-free Maxwell equations of the Kerr-Schild and flat-space backgrounds \cite{Easson:2023dbk}.
 Finally, the Weyl scalars, which encode all the information in the Weyl tensor, are given by

 {\em Twistorial Kerr-Schild spacetimes.}---The full characterization of all real vacuum Kerr-Schild spacetimes by Debney, Kerr, and Schild generalizes only in part to complex spacetimes, however.
 Complex vacuum Kerr-Schild spacetimes are not necessarily algebraically special, nor always admitting a Killing vector, nor are $Y$ and $\tilde{Y}$ necessarily algebraic.